Review: Is The SEO Framework the Best Free SEO Plugin?

 - Homepage settings – once again, customizable SEO settings on the home page are a must, especially if you’re SEOing a niche site.
 SEO Framework allows you to override the custom settings defined above, with specific settings for the homepage.

-- Open Graph / Social sharing settings – complimentary to your SEO efforts, are your social media marketing efforts.
+- Open Graph / Social sharing settings – complementary to your SEO efforts, are your social media marketing efforts.
 In fact, traffic from your social media campaigns can actually send positive SEO signals to your pages, so once again, full points for complete integration and customization of OG tags for Twitter and Facebook, together with Pinterest and Google+.

 - Schema settings – having schema settings on your site allows you to influence what search engines understand about your site, so once again, bonus points for supporting this out of the box.
 The Schema settings are quite extensive and give you plenty of power.

 - Robots.txt META settings – those who are paranoid about SEO and want to be in full control of their technical SEO will be able to also fully control the no-index and no-follow robots meta settings.
-This is particularly important if you want to avoid potential duplicate content issues stemming from the multitude of ways that the same content is linked to from WordPress.
+This is particularly important if you want to avoid potential duplicate content issues stemming from the multitude of ways that the same content is linked to WordPress.

 - WebMaster META settings – if you want to do SEO right, one of the essential elements is following the recommendations of the WebMaster sites from Google and Bing.
 The SEO Framework allows you to quickly verify your site on Google.
 Bing, Yandex, and Pinterest – i.e. the major WebMaster tools available.

-- Sitemap settings – whilst we’re on the subject of WebMaster tools, a sitemap is, of course, another critical element of your WordPress on page SEO.
+- Sitemap settings – whilst we’re on the subject of WebMaster tools, a sitemap is, of course, another critical element of your WordPress on-page SEO.
 The SEO Framework once again fully delivers here, with the automatic generation of a sitemap with plenty of configuration options.

 - Feed Settings – there is a prevalence of scrapers reading off a site’s content, which can potentially rank better than your site if you are not careful.
 By setting excerpts settings in your site’s RSS feeds, any site scraping your content will be limited to an excerpt and will be giving you a backlink rather than stealing your content.